-- Where the lead in air limit values to be established pursuant to Article 6 are likely to be exceeded at work despite the technical measures taken to adjust the plant of the undertaking, warning signs requiring the wearing of suitable respiratory protective equipment shall be posted and such equipment shall be provided and checked for efficiency of operation at regular intervals. - 2.
+- 1. Where the lead in air limit values to be established pursuant to Article 6 are likely to be exceeded at work despite the technical measures taken to adjust the plant of the undertaking, warning signs requiring the wearing of suitable respiratory protective equipment shall be posted and such equipment shall be provided and checked for efficiency of operation at regular intervals. - 2.
 Areas where such warning signs are posted may not constitute permanent working places requiring the continuous wearing of respiratory protective equipment.
-Lengthy but unavoidable operations, such as maintenance, cleaning, building, and demolition shall be permitted provided proper protective equipment is worn. - 3.
+Lengthy operations which are unavoidable for technical reasons shall only be permitted if proper protective equipment is worn.
+Affected workers at these working places shall be informed of the risks to which they are exposed and of the protection afforded by appropriate respiratory equipment. - 3.
 In the case of incidents in operation likely to lead to significant increases in exposure to lead, the workers concerned shall be removed from the radius of action of the lead.
 In addition, workers whose assistance is absolutely essential to prevent the operational incident from having further damaging effects shall be immediately warned of the obligation to use suitable protective equipment.

-Special areas shall be identified where these activities can be carried out.
 2. Special areas shall be identified where these activities can be carried out.

+2. Special areas shall be identified where these activities can be carried out.
 In undertakings where a large amount of heat is generated drinking water or other beverages shall be made available by the employer in such a manner as to prevent contamination from vapour, smoke, aerosols or dust particles containing lead.

-- 1. In areas where there is a risk of absorption of lead at work as defined in Annex 1, in addition to the measures to limit emissions from the plant of the undertaking, workers shall be provided, in order to limit this absorption and taking into account the physico-chemical properties of the lead compounds handled, in particular with working or protective clothing and gloves, head covering and footwear. - 2. unchanged - Adequate washing facilities including hot showers shall be provided during working hours. - 4.
+- 1. In areas where there is a risk of absorption of lead at work as defined in Annex 1, in addition to the measures to limit emissions from the plant of the undertaking, workers shall be provided, in order to limit this absorption and taking into account the physico-chemical properties of the lead compounds handled, in particular with approved working or protective clothing and gloves, head covering and footwear. - 2. unchanged - 3.
+Adequate washing facilities including hot showers shall be provided during working hours. - 4.
 In order to avoid the spread of pollution by lead outside the workplace the working or protective clothing shall remain within the workplace; it may however be laundered in special facilities outside the workplace, but may never be taken to workers' homes.
 Should no special laundry exist in the plant for the washing of working clothes, this work shall be contracted out to a specialized firm which must be advised in writing and in advance of the risks involved so that identical precautions may be taken for its employees as for the workers working with lead. - 5.
 Any areas where lead is liable to be present shall be kept properly clean.
 Working, changing, washing and canteen areas must be entirely separate from areas in which lead is handled.

-- In areas where there is a risk of absorption of lead at work as defined in Annex 1, workers shall be provided, in order to limit this absorption and taking into account the physico-chemical properties of the lead compounds handled, in particular with working or protective clothing and gloves. - Separate locker facilities shall be provided for the working or protective clothing and for street clothes. - Adequate washing facilities including showers shall be provided. - 4.
+- 1. In areas where there is a risk of absorption of lead at work as defined in Annex 1, workers shall be provided, in order to limit this absorption and taking into account the physico-chemical properties of the lead compounds handled, in particular with working or protective clothing and gloves. - 2.
+Separate locker facilities shall be provided for the working or protective clothing and for street clothes. - 3.
+Adequate washing facilities including showers shall be provided. - 4.
 In order to avoid the spread of pollution by lead outside the workplace the working or protective clothing shall remain within the workplace; it may however be laundered in special facilities outside the workplace.